KDE/digikam-doc/maintenance_tools/maintenance_thumbnails.rst

 .. important::

-   Even if thumbnails are stored in the database using wavelets compression PGF format, large collection can generate huge database storage.
-Take a care to use a place to store the database with enough space available.
+   digiKam stores thumbnails in the database using the wavelet-compressed PGF format, but large collections can still generate huge thumbnail databases.
+Take care to use a sufficiently large storage media with a large amount of available space to store the database.

 .. note::

-    From :menuselection:`Settings --> Configure digiKam...` and **Behaviour** tab from **Miscelleneous** panel, the **Scan** options can speed up the process in the first case or if you just added pictures to your collection.
+    The **Scan** options from :menuselection:`Settings --> Configure digiKam... --> Miscelleneous page --> Behaviour tab` speed up the process in the first case or if you just added pictures to your collection.

-While the rebuild thumbnails process is under progress, notification on the bottom right of main windows will be visible to indicate the amount of items already done.
+While the rebuild thumbnails process is underway, a progress indicator is displayed in the bottom right corner of the main window.

 .. figure:: images/maintenance_thumbnails_process.webp
     :alt: